 You know your competitors are performing better than you in terms of sales.
 Wouldn’ it be great if you get the essence of their Ads campaigns?
-How about getting to know the exact keywords that they use in their AdWords campaign to rank in the top 3 ads places and win traffic that converts to sales?
+How about getting to know the exact keywords that they use in their AdWords campaign to rank in the top 3 ad places and win traffic that converts to sales?

 Well, it’s your lucky day.
 Because AdWords does just the thing.

-And knowing all of this helps you understand your Ads gap, i.e., the areas where your competition is winning, spending dollars while you aren’t.
+And knowing all of this helps you understand your Ads gap, i.e., the areas where your competition is spending dollars while you aren’t.

 Here’re some of the ways you are offered to amplify your reach.